-In this post, we will see how to create a basic configuration of the Apache Web server on a Raspberry Pi running under Raspbian.
+In this post, we will see how to create a basic configuration of the Apache Web server on a Raspberry Pi running Raspbian.

 Install Apache

-sudo apt install apache2
+sudo apt update sudo apt install apache2

-Configure the firewall for Apache
+Configure the Firewall for Apache

 sudo ufw app list

-Next, we add ‘Apache’ to the allowed applications
+Next, we add ‘Apache’ to the allowed applications.

 sudo ufw allow Apache